bain3/f.bain/README.md

 We split this 768 bit key into three 256 bit parts which we will be using as our key, iv and filename iv.

 Next up is encrypting the file using [AES in GCM mode][aesgcm].
-Since we want to support bigger files, we split it into blocks of 5 megabytes and generate new ivs for the next block, which we add to the start of the previous one.
+Since we want to support bigger files, we split it into blocks of 5 megabytes, and generate new ivs for every new block, which we add to the start of the previous block.
 ```
 [iv1][data (encrypted using og iv)][tag]
 [iv2][data (encrypted using iv1)  ][tag]
 [iv3][data (encrypted using iv2)  ][tag]
+...
 ```
 Each block will end up being `5242928` bytes long.
 All of this is periodically added to a blob to not make the browser crash.
 Unfortunately recreating